RicoNoSuave/riconosuave.github.io/project2.md

 ## How to compile and run the program

-How to compile and run the project:

-Make sure that you use two separate terminals when operating on the same device, and that there is a .txt file on the device running the Client program.
+To compile and run this project, make sure that you use two separate terminals when operating on the same device, and that there is a .txt file on the device running the Client program.

 ```bash
 g++ Client.cpp -o Client;